 James Jones Jarvis was born in 1831 in North Carolina.
 He moved to Illinois with his family when he was twenty.

-According to The Texas Senate: Civil War to the Eve of Reform, 1861-1889 by Patsy McDonald Spaw, when Jarvis was a law student in Illinois in 1855, the man who gave Jarvis his bar exam and later signed his license to practice law was Abraham Lincoln, a lawyer who was making a name for himself in Republican Party politics (photo from the Gilder Lehrman Collection, New York).
+According to Major Khleber Miller Van Zandt in his memoir Force Without Fanfare and Patsy McDonald Spaw in her The Texas Senate: Civil War to the Eve of Reform, 1861-1889, when Jarvis was a law student in Illinois in 1855, the man who gave Jarvis his bar exam and later signed his license to practice law was Abraham Lincoln, a lawyer who was making a name for himself in Republican Party politics (photo from the Gilder Lehrman Collection, New York).

 Law degree in hand, from Illinois Jarvis traveled south by steamboat first to New Orleans and then to Shreveport.
 From Shreveport, equipped with one hundred dollars and a pair of feet, he walked westward into Texas, getting as far as Collin County before turning back east to Quitman in Wood County to settle in 1857.
 Down to his last sixty dollars, Spaw writes, Jarvis lent fifty-five dollars to a friend and then opened a law office with the remaining five dollars.
 In addition to practicing law Jarvis published the Quitman Herald newspaper.
 When the Civil War began he joined the Tenth Texas Cavalry and fought for the Confederacy, achieving the rank of major.